Patrick Pedersen: Career

 In December 2015, Pedersen signed for Norwegian Tippeligaen side Viking FK.

 He got his league debut in Viking's first game of the season away against Vålerenga on 14 March 2016.
-Viking won the game 0–2.
+Viking won the game 2–0.

 Pedersen scored his first goal for Viking on 13 April in the Norwegian Cup against Vardeneset.
-The match ended 1–5 to Viking, and Pedersen scored four of the five goals for Viking.
+The match ended 5–1 to Viking, and Pedersen scored four of the five goals for Viking.
 His other cup goal came against Vard Haugesund a few weeks later.

 Despite being top scorer in Iceland, it took quite a while for Pedersen to score his first league goal for Viking.
 His first goal however, was not only an important one, but also a beautiful goal.
 Opponent Odd was leading 2–1 with a few seconds left before full-time.
 Then Pedersen, which came in as a substitute, got the ball and shot it right into the top corner.
 The game was drawn 2–2, and each team got a point.
 This match was played on 24 July, and ended Pedersen's many months of missing the target.

 After the spell in Norway, he returned to Iceland to play for Valur.

-In December 2018, Pedersen signed for Moldovan side FC Sheriff Tiraspol, leaving them on 1 July 2019.
+In December 2018, Pedersen signed for Moldovan side Sheriff Tiraspol, leaving them on 1 July 2019.

-He joined Icelandic giants Valur for the third time in his career in the summer of 2019, carrying on scoring goals and winning trophies as before.
+He joined Icelandic club Valur for the third time in his career in the summer of 2019, carrying on scoring goals and winning trophies as before.
 In the first game of the 2024 season he scored his first goal of the new season and in doing so Pedersen scored his 100th club goal for Valur and at the same time joined the 100 goal club in Icelandic top division, and is currently the highest scoring foreign player in the Icelandic top flight.

-On 6 July 2024, in a game against Fylkir, Pedersen scored 2 goals; these were his 109 and 110th goals for Valur and he became Valurs all time top goal scorer, surpassing Ingi Björn Albertsson's record of 109 goals for Valur.
-Cementing his position as an all time great in the illustrious history of the club.
-On 29 September 2024 Pedersen scored his 114th goal for Valur, making him the highest goalscorer for one club in the icelandic top flight.
+On 6 July 2024, in a game against Fylkir, Pedersen scored two goals; these were his 109 and 110th goals for Valur and he became Valurs all-time top goal scorer, surpassing Ingi Björn Albertsson's record of 109 goals for Valur.
+On 29 September 2024, Pedersen scored his 114th goal for Valur, making him the highest goalscorer for one club in the Icelandic top flight.

-Pedersen started the 2025 season brightly scoring many goals, on july 27th he equalled the goalscoring record in the Icelandic top flight, he scored his 15th goal of the seasin, and his 131st league goal in totan, in a game against FH, equaling Tryggvi Gudmundsson record and only needing 205 games to do so.
-Fans of the icelandic giant chanting his name "Vi har Pedersen" in recognition of this major achievement.
+Pedersen started the 2025 season brightly scoring many goals, on 27 July he equalled the goalscoring record in the Icelandic top flight, he scored his 15th goal of the seasin, and his 131st league goal in totan, in a game against FH, equaling Tryggvi Gudmundsson record and only needing 205 games to do so.
+Fans of the Icelandic giant chanting his name "Vi har Pedersen" in recognition of this major achievement.